SpectralHiss/storageos.github.io/_docs/install/kubernetes.md

 3. A consul cluster running that is accessible from the kubernetes cluster, the consul servers can only be able to be used for one storageOS cluster at a time (dedicated storageos cluster).

-## StorageOS on GCE/GKE
+## GCE/GKE Installation

-* Note: Currently GKE does not support kubernetes 1.7, we expect to support GKE when it upgrades the supported kubernetes version to include 1.7+.
-The following instructions are for GCE with a 1.7 release.
+* Note: Currently GKE does not support kubernetes 1.7, we expect to support GKE when it upgrades the supported kubernetes version to 1.7+.
+The following instructions are for GCE with a 1.7 kubernetes release installed.

 StorageOS needs to run on every node, which makes kubernetes daemonsets the ideal deployment method.
 Before we may create our `daemonSet` we need to enable shared mount propagation to the container